The plot of land where the Juno Beach Centre was built is surrounded by an area known since 2004 as Juno Park.

 In 2014, the underground Command Post of the 6th Company, 736th Infantry Regiment of Hauptmann Grote, which controlled the site in 1944, was opened to the public.
 This German Command Post was originally connected to the observation bunker by a covered tunnel.
 This bunker had been inaccessible for much of its life, its entrance hidden by the movements of the sand dunes.
 It was only in 2010 that the bunker was re-discovered and cleared by a small group of volunteers.
 After which it was restored and secured by the town of Courseulles, in partnership with the Juno Beach Centre, in order to be made accessible for visitors.
 Built in 1941, this older structure showcases how the defenses on this site evolved over time, how construction techniques were perfected and how the defenses were augmented over the years of occupation in the early 1940s.

 The remnants of the original harbour defenses of the port of Courseulles form a unique heritage site on the Landing beaches as major parts remain buried under sand dunes, which have been moving forward since the end of the Second World War, unlike elsewhere on the coast.
-In 2015, a German machine gun emplacement, also known as a Toruk, was uncovered on the grounds outside the Juno Beach Centre, and has since been excavated extensively by a team of volunteers.
-In the hopes of reopening this site to the public, the Juno Beach Centre launched an on-going fundraising campaign.
+In 2015, a German machine gun emplacement, also known as a Tobruk, was uncovered on the grounds outside the Juno Beach Centre, and has since been excavated extensively by a team of volunteers.
+The Tobruk has been open and accessible for public since 2019.
 Rehabilitating this unique heritage site enables it to grow as a memorial, as well as a historical and tourist site.

 Since 2004, the Juno Beach Centre’s Canadian guides have conducted guided tours of Juno Park, leading visitors through the remains of the Atlantic Wall, and recounting the history of the D-Day Landings.
 The guided tour gives local context specific to Courseulles and the Battle of Normandy, and complements the visit of the museum which conveys the role of Canada throughout the entire Second World War.